-The name “Vamonos” doesn’t really have to be an acronym, but if it were, its expansion would be Visualizing Algorithms from Montana and Oregon State.
-The Vamonos project team: Algos, Pointers, Good practices in C++ Networking for Web Developers.
+The Vamonos project team: Networking for Web Developers.
 Software Testing Methodologies.
 Software Testing How to Make Software Fail Intermediate Approx. 1 month Assumes 6hr/wk (work at your own pace)